lubusIN/blablablocks-tabs-block/readme.txt

 3. Activate it through the Plugins screen in WordPress.

 == Changelog ==

+= 1.1.2 =
+* Fix: Ensure tabId is always synced with clientId to prevent duplication issues by @thomasnavarro in [#32](https://github.com/lubusIN/blablablocks-tabs-block/pull/32)

 = 1.1.1 =
 * Fix: Escape special characters in tab titles to prevent block crash [#30](https://github.com/lubusIN/blablablocks-tabs-block/pull/30)